-While Georgia does not place a limit on pain and suffering damages, Mississippi has a statute that caps all non-economic damages, including pain and suffering, at $1 million.
+While Georgia does not limit pain and suffering damages, Mississippi has a statute that caps all non-economic damages, including pain and suffering, at $1 million.
 However, under Miss.
 Code § 11-1-60, non-economic damages are limited to $500,000 in medical malpractice cases.

 Tennessee also puts a monetary cap on pain and suffering damages.
-Pursuant to T.C.A. § 29-39-102, plaintiffs in personal injury cases cannot receive more than $750,000 in pain and suffering damages.
-However, the damages cap can be increased to $1 million when:
+According to T.C.A. § 29-39-102, plaintiffs in personal injury cases cannot receive more than $750,000 in pain and suffering damages.
+However, the damages cap can increase to $1 million when:

 - You have suffered an injury or loss that is “catastrophic in nature” (severe burns, spinal cord injury that led to paraplegia or quadriplegia, death of a person who has minor children, or two of your hands or feet or one each has been amputated);

-- The defendant destroyed, concealed, or tampered with evidence;
+- Evidence was destroyed, concealed, or tampered with by the defendant;

 - The defendant is guilty of acting with intent to inflict injury;